gabeklein/expressive-mvc/README.md

 <h1 id="section-global">Global Models</h1>

-While context is recommended to ensure isolation, you may want to assign just one controller for a particular purpose.
+While context is recommended to ensure isolation, you may want to have just one controller for a particular purpose.
 Think concepts like Login, Settings, Routes, and interacting with outside APIs.

 > For instance, if ever used [react-router](https://github.com/ReactTraining/react-router), you'll know `<BrowserRouter>` is really only needed for its Provider.
+You won't have more than one at a time.

 Here we introduce a new class of Model called `Singleton`.
 With it, we can create shared state while ignoring placement.
 Hooks work exactly the same as on their `Model` counterparts, except under the hood they always retrieve a single, promoted instance.